Are you looking for engaging Instagram story ideas to fast-track your social media marketing strategy results?

 Did you know you can use Sked to visually plan, create, schedule and automatically publish your Story posts, just like you would for regular posts?
 It’s a great way to build a dynamic feed that keeps your followers engaged, without having to post everything manually at all hours of the day and night.

-1. To enable Story scheduling for your account, login to your Sked Social account (or start a free 7-day trial).
-Click on Billing/Profile Settings in the sidebar menu (green arrow below).
+1. To start Story scheduling, login to your Sked Social account (or start a free 7-day trial).

-6. If you’re using an Instagram business account with Story links enabled (a Business Instagram account with over 10,000 followers), enter the URL of the web page you’d like to link your post to in the Post URL story link box.
-Then, either choose to send your Story post to Drafts, Add to Queue or Schedule it to publish automatically at a time that best suits your audience.
+6. Then, either choose to send your Story post to Drafts, Add to Queue or Schedule it to publish automatically at a time that best suits your audience.

 Want to learn how other businesses are taking their Instagram marketing strategy to the next level?
 Check out this blog post on 9 brands nailing their Instagram marketing strategy and then start applying these winning tips with Sked, your all-in-one social media management platform.